grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Gregory and Cassandra showed up in the sonar compartment a minute later, ready for instructions.

 "Gregory, take Cassandra and go find a dock crew who can work the other side of the slip hatch.
-Be ready to seal the _Prospect's_ cargo hatch when you hear from Hemi."
+Be ready to seal the _Prospect_'s cargo hatch when you hear from Hemi."
 She jerked a thumb at the messenger, "but make sure this kid is off before you do."

 [//]: # (### the sinking of the inspection sub)